S4Lab/Parcham/forensics/ForensicsSecondChallenge-EnglishWriteup-KRypton.md

        The key is index of our content from 0 to 1911250 The value is value of that index in main content (for example the value of index of 777402 is '\xec')
- 3) Loop inside packets for just the response sent by server and  including the "206 Partial" response
+ 3) Loop inside packets for the responses sent by server and including the "206 Partial" response
  4) Parsing the indices and data sent by server and replacing in payload dict (index : content)
  5) Another extra for loop just to check if there is a conflict between overlapped content bytes There is no conflict :) so you can remove this for loop